JAINIK2253/Bank-Card/README.md

 Imagine a portfolio page where each project is displayed as a card.
 When the user hovers over or clicks on the card, it flips to show more details — such as the project description, technologies used, and a "View Project" button.

 ---

-Let me know if you want this tailored for a specific use (like a resume, presentation, or GitHub README), or if you’d like me to write the code or preview too!